ktorio/ktor-documentation/topics/google-app-engine.md

 <microformat>
 <p>
-<control>Initial project</control>: <a href="https://github.com/ktorio/ktor-gradle-sample/">ktor-gradle-sample</a>
+<control>Initial project</control>: <a href="https://github.com/ktorio/ktor-documentation/tree/main/codeSnippets/snippets/engine-main">engine-main</a>
 </p>
 <p>
 <control>Final project</control>: <a href="https://github.com/ktorio/ktor-documentation/tree/main/codeSnippets/snippets/google-appengine-standard">google-appengine-standard</a>
 </p>
 </microformat>

 In this tutorial, we'll show you how to prepare and deploy a Ktor project to a Google App Engine standard environment.
-This tutorial uses a Ktor application created in the [](Gradle.xml) topic.
+This tutorial uses a [engine-main](https://github.com/ktorio/ktor-documentation/tree/main/codeSnippets/snippets/engine-main) sample project as a starting project.